Lyndon-Mackay/lyndon-mackay.github.io/src/markdown/webdevelopment.md

 *   conditional rendering
 *   Binding styles
 *   Routing, 404 pages and redirect, meta fields and navigation guards
-*   State management with the user themes being saved, with Pinia
+*   State management with the user themes being saved, using Pinia
 *   Event handling
 *   Input bindings
 *   loading of markdown files and using this as content for most of my pages